brandur/sorg/content/drafts/acid.md

 `email` field.

-By the time an organization hits hundreds of models and thousands of fields, they'll almost certainly be using some kind of object modeling framework in a desperate attempt to get a few constraints into place.
+By the time an organization hits hundreds of models and thousands of fields, they'll certainly be using some kind of object modeling framework in a desperate attempt to get a few constraints into place.
 By that point though, data is probably already inconsistent enough that it'll make migrations difficult in perpetuity, and application code twisted and complicated as its built to gracefully handle dozens of possible edge cases.

-Prototyping is the _only_ place that should be put to use.
+Throw away prototypes are the _only_ place that schemaless data stores should be put to use.
 For services that you want to run in production, the better defined your schema and the more self-consistent your data, the easier your life is going to be.

 ## On scaling (#scaling)